BOXLEGENDARY/Dex/README.md

 * ​To install plugins, place the plugin files in `workspace/dex/plugins`.

 **General Notes**
-* Dex is already advanced enough and doesn’t require frequent updates.
-* Assets are not downloaded.
-If the original assets get deleted… good luck.
 * What's different between Dex 2021 and Dex 2026?
     * Mostly keeping it fresh and adding more features.
     * Uses stable third-party components.